-- (1) If a vacancy in the office of mayor occurs in the third or fourth year of the term for which the mayor is elected, whether by reason of death, resignation, removal from office, or otherwise, the president of the city council shall become the acting mayor. - (2) Upon the qualification of the president of the city council as the acting mayor, under this section, a vacancy shall exist in that seat on the city council which shall be filled in the manner provided in section 2-11. - (3) A president serving as acting mayor under this subsection, who subsequently stands for office as mayor shall not be entitled to have the words "candidate for re-election" printed against their name on the election ballot.
+- (1) If a vacancy in the office of mayor occurs in the thi3rd or fourth4th year of the term for which the mayor is elected, whether by reason of death, resignation, removal from office, or otherwise, the president of the city council shall become the acting mayor. - (2) Upon the qualification of the president of the city council as the acting mayor, under this section, a vacancy shall exist in that seat on the city council which shall be filled in the manner provided in section 2-11. - (3) A president serving as acting mayor under this subsection, who subsequently stands for office as mayor shall not be entitled to have the words "candidate for re-election" printed against their name on the election ballot; provided, however, that should such person subsequently stand for election as a city councilor, they shall be entitled to have the words "candidate for re-election" printed against their name on the election ballot.